matloff/TidyverseSkeptic/README.md

 Keller](https://www-ps.informatik.uni-kiel.de/~mh/reports/fdpe02/papers/paper15.ps.gz).
 Though they support using FP in introductory programming classes for CS majors,  the authors' goals are antithetical to those of R learners.
-The authors list three goals, one of which is to "Introduce the essential [theoretical] concepts of computing," certainly not desirable for teaching R in general, let alone for teaching R to those with no coding experience.
+The authors list three goals, one of which is to teach theoretical computer science, certainly not desirable for teaching R in general, let alone for teaching R to those with no coding experience.
 They also concede that a key concept in FP, *recursion*, is a "signficant obstacle" even for CS students.

+If FP is tough for CS students, it makes no sense to have nonprogrammer learners of R use it.

+Even Hadley, in *R for Data Science*, says:

+> The idea of passing a function to another function is extremely powerful
+> idea, and it’s one of the behaviours that makes R a functional
+> programming language.
+It might take you a while to wrap your head around
+> the idea, but it’s worth the investment.

+Actually, most non-FP languages allow passing one function to another, but yes it is a powerful tool, worth the investment of time -- *for the experienced R programmer*.
+But again, it's wrong to foce nonprogrammer learners of R to "wrap their heads around" **purrr**.

 ### purrr vs. base-R example